sangjoon-park/AI-Can-Self-Evolve/README.md

-## : Code implementation for "AI can evolve without labels"
+## : Code for "AI can evolve without labels"
 ### DISTL: Distillation for self-supervised and self-train learning

 <div align="center">